adamkocsis/Rcourse/Exercises/2022-10-27b_messaging_nchar.md

 #### Step 1

-Make a variable called `text` that stores a characater string, for instance, this:
+Make a variable called `text` that stores a character string, for instance, this:

 ```
 "This is a string!"